MOYA MEAKER RIESLING 2021

 Winemaker: Jean Smit

 Origin: Habibi Farm, Elgin

-Harvesting of our Riesling took place on 23rd February.
-The 2021 season was the first of two consecutive profoundly cool vintages in Elgin (especially spring and summer).
-At the time of picking, the acidity levels were still eye-watering, but the overwhelming elderflower aromas coming off the grapes made it obvious that we couldn’t wait any longer to harvest.
+Harvesting of our Riesling took place on 18 March at a balling reading of 21.4°B. The 2022 season was the second consecutive profoundly cool vintage in Elgin.
+At the time of picking, the acidity levels were eye-watering, but the overwhelming elderflower aromas coming off the grapes made it very obvious that we couldn’t wait any longer to harvest.

-The grapes were hand-picked in the early morning and chilled even further overnight.
-100% of the fruit was destemmed, before being gravity-fed into the press.
-This gentle transfer method ensures that berries are not crushed during the process, which would lead to the release of excessive phenolics.
+The grapes were hand-picked in the early morning and chilled further overnight.
+All of the fruit was destemmed before being gravity-fed into the press.
+This gentle method of transfer ensures that berries are not crushed during the process, which would lead to the release of excessive phenolics.
 Skin contact was done in a sealed press for six hours, before starting the gentle pressing cycle.

-The juice was settled in concrete tanks over 48 hours, before being racked for a cool, spontaneous fermentation, which lasted 37 days.
-This slower process allows for optimal balance between the residual sugar and acidity.
+The juice was settled in concrete tanks over 48 hours, before being racked to tulip-shaped concrete vessels for a long, cool fermentation, which lasted nearly 2 months.
+This slower process allows us to more easily achieve the optimal balance between the residual sugar and acidity.

-Bottling took place after five months of lees contact.
-There was then a further 13 months in-bottle maturation prior to release.
+Bottling took place after 11 months of lees contact.
+There was then a further nine months of in-bottle maturation prior to release.

-This wine will be at its most expressive within five years of vintage, but with careful cellaring will continue to evolve and improve for more than a decade.
+This wine will be at its most expressive within five years of vintage, but with careful cellaring, it will continue to evolve and improve for more than a decade.

 BOTTLING DATE: 20 January 2023